dariogarcia/coMedia/README.md

 # Data Structures

 ## Content
 This structure is the atomic unit of media.
-Users keep a list with their own version of data, and the server keeps an embedded version of the content.
+Users keep a list with their own version of data, and the server keeps an aggregated view with frequencies, together with an embedded version of the content (also with frequencies for efficient storage).
+Content on the user side includes a unique identified, a list of bibliographic features, and a textual description.

 User Content: uid, modality, author, title, date, location, language, url, imdb_link, wiki_link, yt_link, spot_link, goodreads_link, ..., description.

 Server Content: uid, [<modality,freq>], [<title,freq>], ..., [<embedded_description,freq>].

 ## Commentary
 Commentaries are the subjective view on content.
+Each comment is associated to a unique content.
+Frequency for avoid storing similar embeddings.

 User Commentary: content_uid, commentary